-For both equity and sovereign investments regarding Pillars I and II of the investment strategy, the asset manager performs the initial analysis, and the risk manager reviews the framework initially and implements pre- and post-trade checks on a daily basis.
-For Pillar III of the investment strategy, the Asset Manager does the deep dive based on various info (ESG ratings, research and newspapers, dialogue with companies ), the risk manager validates it via independent stress tests (climate risk), and performs standard checks based on investment guidelines.
+For Pillars I and II of the investment strategy, the asset manager performs the initial analysis, and the risk manager reviews the framework initially and implements pre- and post-trade checks on a daily basis.
+Target allocations resulting from Pillars I and II will be reviewed on a bi-annual basis on June 30th and December 31st, and changes, if applicable, shall be implemented in the first 15 days of the following month.
+For Pillar III of the investment strategy, the Asset Manager does the deep dive based on various info (ESG ratings, research and newspapers,), the risk manager validates it via independent stress tests (climate risk), and performs standard checks based on investment guidelines.